-System Type Variables Definition System includes at least one hospital with a high DSH patient percentage The DSH patient percentage is defined as: DSH Patient Percentage = (Medicare SSI days/total Medicare days) + (Medicaid, non-Medicare days/total days).
+System Type Variables Definition System includes at least one hospital with a high Disproportionate Share Hospital (DSH) patient percentage The DSH patient percentage is defined as: DSH Patient Percentage = (Medicare SSI days/total Medicare days) + (Medicaid, non-Medicare days/total days).
 Hospitals paid under the IPPS report the DSH patient percentage to CMS, which uses it to calculate Medicare DSH payments.
 It is a measure of the hospital's overall caseload of low-income insured patients.
-Systems are categorized as having at least one hospital with a high DSH patient percentage if they have a non-Federal general acute care system hospital in the top quintilexix of DSH patient percentage among IPPS hospitals.
+Systems are categorized as having at least one hospital with a high DSH patient percentage if they have a non-Federal general acute care system hospital in the top quintile xviii of DSH patient percentage among IPPS hospitals.
+System includes at least one hospital with a high uncompensated care burden Uncompensated care is defined for system hospitals as the sum of charity care and bad-debt expense adjusted by the hospital-specific ratio of cost to charges.
+Uncompensated care burden is calculated as the ratio of uncompensated care to total operating expense.
+Systems are categorized as having at least one hospital with a high uncompensated care burden if they have a non-Federal general acute care hospital in the top quintile of uncompensated care burden (the ratio of total uncompensated care to total operating expense for a non-Federal general acute care hospital). xix Systemwide uncompensated care burden System includes at least one major teaching intensity hospital Systems are categorized as having at least one major teaching intensity hospital if they have at least one non-Federal general acute care hospital with a resident-to-bed ratio greater than or equal to 0.25.
+System includes at least one very major teaching intensity hospital Systems are categorized as having at least one very major teaching intensity hospital if they have a non-Federal general acute care hospital with a resident-to-bed ratio greater than or equal to 0.60.

-with missing values in HCRIS for the relevant variables for their hospitals as predominantly delivering care at children's hospitals based on a review of the systems' websites.
-In addition, we reviewed all non-Federal general acute care hospitals with CCNs and missing HCRIS data for "child" in the hospital name.
-We identified any systems with at least one such hospital with "child" in the hospital name as having at least one children's hospital but not predominantly delivering care at children's hospitals.
-This approach resulted in changing the values for six systems.
-XVIII We compared HCRIS data on investor-owned status to AHA data on investor-owned status for individual hospitals.
-For cases in which the two data sources disagreed, we considered the hospital to be not investor owned.
-XIX Quintiles are used to align with prior health services research on defining the safety net, including: Office of the Assistant Secretary for Planning and Evaluation.
+xviii Quintiles are used to a lign with prior health services research on defining the safety net, including: Office of the Assistant Secretary for Planning and Evaluation.
 Social risk factors and performance under Medicare's Value-Based Purchasing Programs: a report required by the Improving Medicare Post-Acute Care Transformation (IMPACT) Act of 2014.
 Washington, DC: U.S. Department of Health and Human Services; December 2016.